averagehat/continuous_delivery/docs/index.rst

 Welcome to continuous_delivery's documentation!
 ===============================================

-The goal of this project is just to get a simple continous delivery(deployment?) setup working between TravisCI and GitHub.
+The goal of this project is just to get a simple continuous delivery(deployment?) setup working between TravisCI and GitHub.

 Since Travis gives you a few variables:

-- TRAVIS_REPO_SLUG(necrolyte2/continous_delivery)
+- TRAVIS_REPO_SLUG(necrolyte2/continuous_delivery)
 - TRAVIS_BRANCH(master, develop or anything else)
 - TRAVIS_PULL_REQUEST(false or PR number)
 - TRAVIS_TAG(tag or empty)